Do you want to know what the top benefits of calisthenics are?

 The last disadvantage of calisthenics is that it is fairly difficult to isolate any specific muscle groups.

-If you want to train just your biceps, or just your rotator cuff, it’ll be difficult to find calisthenic exercises that don’t train many other muscle groups as well.
+If you want to train just your biceps or rotator cuff, it’ll be difficult to find calisthenic exercises that don’t train many other muscle groups.

 If you think about it, this is a pro and a con.